rickstaa/tmux-notify/README.md

 ## Contributing

 Feel free to open an issue if you have ideas on how to make this GitHub action better or if you want to report a bug!
-All contributions are welcome. :rocket: Please consult the [contribution guidelines](CONTRIBUTING.md) for more information.
+All contributions are welcome :rocket:.
+Please consult the [contribution guidelines](CONTRIBUTING.md) for more information.

 ## References